TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/nsiservice-internal.md

 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve the issue, please try the steps in the [Network Store Interface service not starting](https://docs.microsoft.com/troubleshoot/azure/virtual-machines/azure-vm-nsi-not-starting) troubleshooting guide.
+To resolve the issue, follow the steps in the [Network Store Interface service not starting](https://docs.microsoft.com/troubleshoot/azure/virtual-machines/azure-vm-nsi-not-starting) troubleshooting guide.